-Gravner is a third generation winemaker, Slovak by heritage.
+Gravner is a third generation winemaker, Slovene by heritage.
 The given name on his birth certificate is Francesco, a vestige of the Mussolini era when it was forbidden to give a child a non-Italian name.
 The family first started bottling wine in 1973.
 Shortly afterward, Joško, then in his early twenties, took over.

 At that time their vineyards were a gallimaufry of local and international varieties, including autochthonous grapes Ribolla and Pignolo and non-natives like Sauvignon blanc, Cabernet Sauvignon, Chardonnay, Merlot, Pinot grigio, and more.